 Just as Rolex never manufactured clear casebacks, it did not engrave them either.
 Genuine models will have a smooth caseback, whilst fakes might feature engraved logos and other designs.
 The rare exceptions are the pre-1990s ladies' models, which had "Original Rolex Design" or a similar variation thereof, engraved on the caseback.
 Another exception is the Sea-Dweller display, which has "Rolex Oyster Original Gas Escape Valve" engraved around the outside of the caseback.

 A real Rolex has a 3D hologram-encoded sticker on the caseback.
 For models produced after 2002, a Rolex crown can be viewed on the sticker and it changes patterns when you see it from different angles.
 A replica usually has a repetitious Rolex pattern printed on it and does not change when viewed from other angles.

-Keep in mind too that Rolex has introduced a tiny crown logo etched onto the crystal at the area around the six o'clock direction after 2002, so this should not be present in earlier models.
+Keep in mind too that Rolex has introduced a tiny crown logo etched onto the crystal in the area around the six o'clock direction after 2002, so this should not be present in earlier models.
 This feature may not, however, be applicable to all Rolex watches.

 Another sign is that the crystal in authentic current date display models (with the exception of the Sea-Dweller) will have a Cyclops lens attached to the crystal, magnifying the tiny aperture 2.5 times.
-Fake rolex watches, however, will offer only 1.5 magnification, though some "better" replicas now feature a larger font date to give an illusion of a bigger magnification.
+Fake Rolex watches, however, will offer only 1.5 magnification, though some "better" replicas now feature a larger font date to give an illusion of a bigger magnification.
 Just how sneaky can these scammers get?